RSIA Research Funding: Frequently Asked Questions

 - The researcher works with the secretary of his/her department to complete the travel forms following standard University procedures.
 When the trip is complete, the travel form showing actual expenditures is submitted to the RSIA Executive Secretary, and via I.I. the funds budgeted for the travel will be transferred to the account of the researcher's department.
 If the funds must be transferred prior to the travel, the researcher or his/her department's secretary should submit a copy of the travel form showing expected expenditures, and an I.I. will be used to transfer the funds to the department's account.
-Documentation of expenses is submitted to the RSIA Executive secretary after the travel is completed.
-We do not cover cost of travel to present at meetings; the grantee should request such support from their department or unit.
+Documentation of expenses is submitted to the RSIA Executive Secretary after the travel is completed.
+We do not cover the cost of travel to present at meetings; the grantee should request such support from his/her department or unit.

 - How should I write a budget justification under travel expense?

 - RSIA needs very specific details of your travel plans to collect data.
 If you plan to drive, we will need mileage information for each site.
 Please include a list of costs for lodging, food, etc. If you plan to fly, we will need the estimated cost of the flight and ground transportation.